jrjoacir/template-ruby-grape-api/README.md

 To access API Blueprint local server documentation page, visit [http://localhost:8088](http://localhost:8088).

-A `config/snowboard.yml` configuration file was created to enable interative API documentation.
+The `config/snowboard.yml` configuration file was created to enable interative API documentation.
 So, its possible to simulate an API.

 ### More information about documentation
 - [API Blueprint](https://apiblueprint.org)